Ogun job portal hits 25,000 in four days – Daily Trust

-Ogun State Government says about 25,000 unemployed persons have registered on the job portal opened last Thursday by Governor Dapo Abiodun.
+The Ogun State Government says about 25,000 unemployed persons have registered on the job portal opened on Thursday by Governor Dapo Abiodun.

-A statement issued on Monday by the Chief Press Secretary to the governor, Kunle Somorin, said the government has started analysing the profiles and would in a couple of weeks start matching those on the database and linking them with prospective employers.
+The Chief Press Secretary to the Governor, Kunle Somorin, yesterday said the government had started analysing the profiles and would in a couple of weeks start matching those on the database and link them with prospective employers.

-Quoting the Governor’s Special Adviser on Job Creation and Youth Employment, Lekan Olude, Somorin said 24,815 had registered on the job portal as at Monday afternoon.

 Dear Esteemed reader,